bglarkin/tallgrass_restoration_legacies/microbial_biomass.md

 <img src="microbial_biomass_files/figure-gfm/fa_boxplot-1.png" style="display: block; margin: auto;" />

-And one that shows the correlation between AMF and time
+And one that shows the correlation between AMF and time.
+Note: there is no relationship between fungi and time.

 ``` r
 fa_grp %>%